Installing a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.

 - Coughing and sneezing.
 Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.

 - Too much dust despite regular cleaning.
-You may need to get a new air filter or add a filtration system from Chief / Bauer Service Experts Heating & Air Conditioning.
+You may need to get a new air filter or add a filtration system from Chief/Bauer Service Experts.

 - Humidity problems.
 Dryness can cause itchy eyes and amplify respiratory issues.
 Too much moisture can cause mold or mildew growth.